Value chain analysis

 Value chain analysis (VCA) is the buzzword in transfer pricing.
-Tax Authorities more and more demand companies to provide a VCA.
+More and more, tax authorities demand companies to provide a VCA.
 Consultancy firms eagerly embrace the VCA and sell the VCA to anxious companies.
-Holistic approaches, pie charts, RACI tables......beautiful lengthy reports that costs a lot of money.
+Holistic approaches, pie charts, RACI tables… beautiful lengthy reports that cost a lot of money.
 But what is a VCA really, how can a VCA truly help companies?

 The value chain is closely linked to the supply chain.
 But is more than that.

 The value chain is the overall complete overview of all the activities of a company.

 Every function, every business, every activity is part of the value chain.
 The VCA can therefore be described as the supply chain plus analysis.